-First attempts at counting votes with a computer
+1970: Can votes be counted with a computer?

-#swisshistorypics First attempts at counting votes with a computer
+#swisshistorypics 1970: Can votes be counted with a computer?

 The possibility of using computers to count the votes of the Swiss population had been in discussion for some time before a large-scale experiment took place in a district of canton Zurich on February 1, 1970, with the help of the IBM Computer System/360.